 What are your design influences?

 More a period than one particular designer – the Thirties and my grandmother's style.

 Can you give us some tips for parents on encouraging their children to keep tidy?

 Make sure your home is practical, that children have somewhere special that they can tidy their belongings into and that the designs function well for children.
 It boosts their sense of independence!

-Find out more about the Tidy Books Bunk Bed Buddy, Shortlisted in the Junior Design Awards 2012.
+Find out more about Tidy Books, Shortlisted in the Junior Design Awards 2012.

 Discuss this story

 We Build High Quality Backlinks Through Blog Commenting For Helping to Improve Domain Authority , Page Authority and Trust Flow of your website/Blogs.
 High DA Backlinks Service